-In the vein of the above-mentioned stump joke, Curse features another throwback to the first game: If the player repeatedly asks Guybrush to walk into the ocean on Blood Island, he will eventually comply...and wind up under the pier in Melee Island from the first game, seeing his past self as a corpse, having choked to death under water.
-This is in reference to a puzzle in the first game, where Guybrush has ten minutes to free himself and get back out of the water before he chokes.
+In the vein of the above-mentioned stump joke, Curse features another throwback to the first game: If the player repeatedly asks Guybrush to walk into the ocean on Blood Island, he will eventually comply...and wind up under the pier in Mêlée Island from the first game, seeing his past self as a corpse, having drowned.
+This is in reference to a puzzle in the first game, where Guybrush has ten minutes to free himself and get back out of the water before he drowns.

 A Continuity Nod is found in the Database description of the top-down shooter stages in Bionic Commando: Rearmed.
 It mentions that the stages "remind you of the war stories Super Joe used to tell you."
 Super Joe is originally from Commando, an arcade game that was entirely a top-down shooter, and is the character you rescue in the NES version of Bionic.

 Zork: Grand Inquisitor is filled with references to earlier Zork and Enchanter games.
 For example, one of the Plot Coupons is a Cube of Foundation like the ones found in Spellbreaker.
 Also, at one point the game has the player going back in time to visit The White House, the house from the original Zork.
 And of course, there's the ever-present threat of grues.